xapian/xapian/xapian-core/docs/deprecation.rst

 written and compiled against version `X.Y.a` of Xapian should work, without any changes or need to recompile, with a later version `X.Y.b`, for all `a` <= `b`.

-It is possible that a function may be marked as deprecated within a minor release series - that is a function may be deprecated from version `X.Y.c` onwards, where `c` is not zero.
-The API and ABI will not be changed by this deprecation, since the function will still be available in the API (though the change may cause the compiler to emit new warnings at compile time).
+It is possible that a feature may be marked as deprecated within a minor release series - that is from version `X.Y.c` onwards, where `c` is not zero.
+The API and ABI will not be changed by this deprecation, since the feature will still be available in the API (though the change may cause the compiler to emit new warnings at compile time).

-In general, a function will be supported after being deprecated for an entire series of releases with a given major and minor number.
-For example, if a function is deprecated in release `1.2.0`, it will be supported for the entire `1.2.x` release series, and removed in release `1.3.0`.
-If a function is deprecated in release `1.2.5`, it will be supported for all remaining releases in the `1.2.x` series, and also for all releases in the `1.3.x` series, and will be removed in release `1.4.0`.
+In general, a feature will be supported after being deprecated for an entire series of releases with a given major and minor number.
+For example, if a feature is deprecated in release `1.2.0`, it will be supported for the entire `1.2.x` release series, and removed in release `1.3.0`.
+If a feature is deprecated in release `1.2.5`, it will be supported for all remaining releases in the `1.2.x` series, and also for all releases in the `1.3.x` series, and will be removed in release `1.4.0`.

 However, this rule may not be followed in all cases.
-In particular, if a function was marked as "temporary" in the documentation, it may be removed faster (and possibly, without even passing through a stage of being deprecated).
+In particular, if a feature was marked as "temporary" in the documentation, it may be removed faster (and possibly, without even passing through a stage of being deprecated).